This post contains affiliate links. Read my disclosure policy here.

 It's time to start off the Christmas craziness with these festive Vegan Meringue Cookies.
 Yep, they are shaped into snowmen with cute little carrot noses.
 Who can resist?

 I first saw these Snowmen on Taste of Home and I just had to veganize them!
-These little snowy guys are pillowy, soft, crispy and sweet all in one cookie.
+These little snowy guys are pillowy, soft, crispy, and sweet all-in-one cookies.

 There's just something dreamy about biting into a puffy cloud of sugary goodness, and this time of year is the perfect time to do it.
 If you leave these cookies out for Santa with this Chocolate Hazelnut Milk, you might get an extra present or two.

-If you celebrate Hanukkah, just swap out the red & green ribbon for blue, white or silver.
+If you celebrate Hanukkah, just swap out the red and green ribbon for blue, white, or silver.
 Snowmen cookies can brighten up any holiday with their chocolate smiles and frosty face.

 Well, there's a new sheriff in town and it's chickpea water.
 Yep, you've read that right...it's bean water!
 In the vegan world, we know it as aquafaba.
 It sounds fancy and all, but it’s just that water we’ve dumped down the drain for years!
 If we only knew!